pkurremula/cloud-recipes/terraform/gcp/gcr/access-control/README.md

 # GCR with Access Control

-A simple recipe for creating a Google Container Register (GCR) for storing Docker images.
+A simple recipe for granting a service read access to a Google Container Register (GCR).

-First read this [document](../README.md) on how you can implicitly create GCR by pushing an image there.
+We really don't need Terraform to create GCR as GCR is implicitly created by pushing an image to the repository.
+Read this [document](../README.md) for details.
+However, we do need to tweak the access control and a common use case is when you need to pull an image from GCR for deployment.

+This recipe produces the following resources and functions:

+* Grant a service account in GKE read access to GCR for pulling images for deployment in a GKE cluster.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**